 The challenge to fight against trafficking is daily.
 It’s great large companies like UPS are making key efforts, but what can we as individuals do?
 After all, these large-scale problems require the help of everyone.

 The first step is awareness.
 It’s challenging to defeat an enemy you don’t know.
 And one of the less commonly known aspects of the human trafficking problem is its relationship to porn.

 People tend to picture these industries as separate spheres, when in fact the reality looks more like a Venn Diagram.
-There’s more overlap than is commonly known, and some of the most basic ways they are connected are these: Reports have shown that in many countries, those who were sold for sex have had pornography made of them while they were sexually exploited in almost 50% of cases.
+There’s more overlap than is commonly known, and some of the most basic ways porn and trafficking are connected are these: sometimes, the existence of a porn video is recorded evidence that sex trafficking took place.

 For example, traffickers and abusers often use pornography to groom victims and “train” them on what is expected of them.
 Reports show that many sexual predators show their victims pornography during the grooming process in order to lower their victims’ inhibitions, desensitize them to sexual advances, and normalize the sexual abuse they will experience.